JoeryMartens/FontGenerator/README.md

 <h3> Search for fontfiles </h3>

-The code below search to all the fontsfiles in your fontdirectory and writes the filepath and filename in and array.
+The code below search to all the fontsfiles in your fontdirectory and writes the filepaths and file-extensions in an array.
 ```
 $fonts = Array();
 foreach (glob("fonts/*") as $filePath) {